Moscow Nights (1934 film)

 Moscow Nights (French: Les nuits moscovites) is a 1934 French war drama film directed by Alexis Granowsky and starring Annabella, Harry Baur and Pierre Richard-Willm.
 It is based on a story by Pierre Benoît.
 The film's sets were designed by the art director Andrej Andrejew.
-It marked the screen debut of the Corsican singer Tino Rossi who went on to star in a number of films.
+It marked the screen debut of the Corsican singer Tino Rossi, who went on to star in a number of films.

-The following year a separate British version Moscow Nights was produced by London Films.
-Directed by Anthony Asquith the only actor to appear in both films was Harry Baur.
+The following year, a separate British version, Moscow Nights, was produced by London Films and directed by Anthony Asquith.
+The only actor to appear in both films was Harry Baur.

 Synopsis

-In Moscow during the First World War the attractive Natacha Kovrine agrees to marry a wealthy grain merchant under pressure from her mother.
+In Moscow during the First World War, the attractive Natacha Kovrine agrees to marry a wealthy grain merchant under pressure from her mother.
 However, while working as a nurse in a hospital she meets the wounded Captain Ignatoff and falls in love with him.
-When he is arrested and false accused of treason, it appears that the only man who might be able to save him is her fiancée.
+When he is arrested and falsely accused of treason, it appears that the only man who might be able to save him is her fiancée.